Why you're paying more for electricity

 Blackouts and brownouts occur when people want to use more electricity, typically for cooling but also heating, than the system can supply at a given moment — when it’s 110 degrees in Reno or only 8 degrees in Dallas in February.
 To prevent that, the electric system needs to be built to accommodate those demand peaks — extra infrastructure that isn’t needed or used most of the time.
 “Something like 50% or more of the total cost of the system is meeting the very peak demand,” Kelly says.
 “And because peak demand is higher because of climate change, there’s a lot more money that needs to be spent.”

-Moreover, when utilities build new power plants just to cover those moments of high demand, they “are recovering the cost of that equipment over a very small window in the year,” explains Matthias Fripp, director of global policy research at the think tank Energy Innovation.
+Moreover, when utilities build new power plants just to cover those moments of high demand, they have a very small window to recover costs.
 For instance, a $100 million power plant that’s used only 20 days a year needs to charge a lot for the electricity it sells when it operates.
 Those costs end up on your electric bill.

 So do the costs of an electric grid ill-prepared to meet the demands of the current climate-changed world, where temperature extremes are disrupting established weather patterns and the infrastructure designed around them.
 After 2021’s Winter Storm Uri, when gas- and coal-fired power plants shut down in frigid temperatures and strained the grid, one San Antonio veteran living on Social Security received an electric bill totaling $16,752.
 He was among many receiving a bill in the thousands.